sjparkinson/uncomplicated.systems/_posts/2018-05-23-hello-world.md

 To simplify, what I've actually done is create yet another platform for me to publish my notes on.
 Hopefully over time this will better suit my needs.

-So hello world!
-Welcome to [uncomplicated systems](https://uncomplicated.systems).
+So hello world, welcome to [uncomplicated systems](https://uncomplicated.systems)!

 ![Whale Hello There!](https://media.giphy.com/media/yoJC2A59OCZHs1LXvW/giphy.gif)